mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 in the schema.
 Doing so will guarantee downstream problems.

-Users must also realize that the sample data in Seismogram or TimeSeries objects can be constructed from *wf* documents in one of two ways.
+Users must also realize that the sample data in Seismogram or TimeSeries objects can be constructed from :code:`wf` documents in one of two ways.
 First, the sample data can be stored in the more conventional method of CSS3.0 based systems as external files.
-In this case, we use the same construct as CSS3.0 where the correct information is defined by three attribures:  *dir*, *dfile*, and *foff*.
+In this case, we use the same construct as CSS3.0 where the correct information is defined by three attribures:  :code:`dir`, :code:`dfile`, and :code:`foff`.
 Unlike CSS3.0 MsPASS currently requires external file data to be stored as native 64 bit floating point numbers.
-We force that restriction for efficiency as the *Seismogram.data* array and the *TimeSeries.data* vector can then be read and written with fread and fwrite respectively from the raw buffers.
-The alternative (second) method for storing sample data in MsPASS is through a mechanism called *gridfs* in MongoDB.
+We force that restriction for efficiency as the :code:`Seismogram.data` array and the :code:`TimeSeries.data` vector can then be read and written with fread and fwrite respectively from the raw buffers.
+The alternative (second) method for storing sample data in MsPASS is through a mechanism called :code:`gridfs` in MongoDB.
 When this method is used the waveform sample data are managed by file system like handles inside MongoDB.
 That process is largely hidden from the user, but there are two important things to recognize about these two models for data storage:

   #.
-The *gridfs* method is expected to be superior to file storage for
+The :code:`gridfs` method is expected to be superior to file storage for
       large clusters because it facilitates parallel io operations.
 With files two processes can collide trying access a common file, especially with a writer.